yttiiz/yttiiz/README.md

-Hi, I’m Dominique Talis, front end dev.
+Hi, I’m Dominique Talis, designer, motion designer & web developer.
-I work daily with JS, TS & Vue.
-I’m currently learning Rust.
+I work daily with JS, TS & PHP.
+I'd readed The Rust Book, which is an amazing introduction to the Rust basics & ecosystem.
+So I'm ready now to do cool projects in Rust, like Dapps, NFT, wasm.